OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 <div class="info" markdown="1">

-From OutSystems 11 Platform Server Release Oct.2019 onwards you can't have integrations with Oracle databases earlier than 11g R2.
+From OutSystems 11 Platform Server Release Oct.2019 onwards you cannot have integrations with Oracle databases earlier than 11g R2.

 </div>

-### MySQL Database
+### MySQL database

 * MySQL 5.6 (5.6.5 or later within the 5.6 version, all editions)
 * MySQL 5.7 (5.7.22 or later within the 5.7 version, all editions)
 * MySQL 8.0 (8.0.28 or later within the 8.0 version, all editions), since Platform Server 11.19.0

-### PostgreSQL Database
+### PostgreSQL database

 * PostgreSQL 12.x.x, since Platform Server 11.15.0
 * PostgreSQL 13.x.x, since Platform Server 11.15.0

-### Aurora PostgreSQL Database
+### Aurora PostgreSQL database

-* Aurora PostgreSQL Database available in the cloud running a version compatible with a [supported PostgreSQL database](#postgresql-database), since Platform Server 11.15.0
+* Aurora PostgreSQL database available in the cloud running a version compatible with a [supported PostgreSQL database](#postgresql-database), since Platform Server 11.15.0

-### IBM Database
+### IBM database

 * DB2 for iSeries V6R1 or higher
 * **OutSystems** supports integration with DB2 databases hosted in iSeries machines only.
 It does not support integration with DB2 databases hosted in Unix, Linux, or Windows.